 The sale of property by the owner without the services of a real estate agent.

 Private treaty sale

-This is a value used to calculate local body rates (formerly known as Government Value or GV).
-This is not a market value for a property for sale, because it may be several years old.
-An RV doesn’t reflect local market changes and may not reflect any recent renovations to a property.
+The is a value used to calculate local body rates, formerly known as government value or GV.
+The RV is not the market value for a property, because it may be several years old and may not reflect local market changes and any recent renovations to a property.

 Real estate agency

 A company performing real estate work through its agents, branch managers and salespersons.

 A person licensed under the Real Estate Agents Act 2008 to negotiate and transact the sale or lease of real estate on behalf of the property owner.

 The process of paying off one loan with the proceeds from a new loan using the same property as security.

 The Act that provides for the regulation of the real estate industry in New Zealand.